-- Governance: Developing the Board and strengthening governance, bringing in further diverse perspectives, experience and expertise to support GiveOut in achieving its purpose. - Staffing: Developing the staff team, with a dedicated communications role; growing our development opportunities for staff and building a feedback culture. - Office: Identifying new office and establishing hybrid working model. - External communications: Improving the organisation's internal and external communication systems and bolstering the organisation's external profile and brand recognition, including through more consistent language across platforms. - Strategy: Implement strategic review and develop strategy for next five years.
+- Governance: Developing the Board and strengthening governance, bringing in further diverse perspectives, experience and expertise to support GiveOut in achieving its purpose. - Staffing: Developing the staff team, with new management roles; growing our development opportunities for staff and building a feedback culture, with the 360° appraisal system; finalising new suite of employment policies. - Office: Settling into new office and operating hybrid working model. - External communications: Improving the organisation's internal and external communication systems and bolstering the organisation's external profile and brand recognition, including through more consistent language across platforms. - Strategy: Implement strategic review and develop strategy for next five years.